 Step 1: Create a new network

-Password: This is the password for local administrators and should be different from your master account login.
+- Password: This is the password for local administrators.
+It should be different from your master account login.
 This limits access and prevents users from making changes to your network.

-Email for Notiﬁcations: Enter the email addresses, separated by spaces, for all people you’d like to receive “outage” notifications.
+- Email for Notiﬁcations: Enter the email addresses, separated by spaces, for all people you would like to receive outage notifications.
 These are sent hourly.

 Step 2: Add access points to your network